luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

     #ifdef TARGET_C

 #### helper method callOnSubTree(dispatcher:function)
-        dispatcher this //call method dispatcher on this instance if .children
+        dispatcher.call this //call method dispatcher on this instance if .children
             for each child in .children
                 child.callOnSubTree dispatcher // call on all children and children's children